 The latest advances in ESP technology have resulted in the development of highly efficient cable deployed systems.
 These systems are low cost and retrofittable and do not require a rig or drill crew for installation.
 They are opening up vast opportunity to increase production from depleting wells across the world, enabling additional recovery from onshore and offshore brownfield sites that would have otherwise been uneconomic.

 However, with a permanently installed ESP cable running through the completion, the existing safety valve is rendered inoperable.
-To solve this problem, Pragma are developing a totally unique subsurface safety valve that is extremely compact, with minimal moving parts and a simple operation mechanism requiring no capillaries, hydraulic fluids or control mechanisms.
-It is can be run as part of the cable deployed ESP system, minimising the number of required runs or separately if required.
+To solve this problem, Pragma has developed a totally unique subsurface safety valve that is extremely compact, with minimal moving parts and a simple operation mechanism requiring no capillaries, hydraulic fluids or control mechanisms.
+It is can be installed in the same run as the cable deployed ESP system, or separately if required.

-The ESPSV is enabling the safe use of cable deployed ESP systems, which in turn will open up new on and offshore opportunities for increased production all over the world.
+The SPSV is enabling the safe use of cable deployed ESP systems, which in turn will open up new on and offshore opportunities for increased well production.